plasterboarding a brick wall

 covering tape with jointing compound

-• Use a taping knife to spread and press the jointing compound along the taped joint until the compound is flush with the surface of the tape.
-The tape should end up encapsulated in jointing compound.
+• Spread and press the jointing compound along the taped joint until it is flush with the surface.
+The tape should be encapsulated in the jointing compound.

 • Quickly smooth the surface with a clean and slightly damp decorating sponge.